 Mobile broadband uses the mobile phone network to connect to the internet - but you don't need a mobile phone to use it.
 Instead, you use a data card or a USB dongle, which plugs into a USB port on your computer.

-This option can be ideal for those who don't want a fixed landline and/or those who want access to broadband on the go - perhaps students, people travelling to business meetings, or journalists and others who regularly work at external locations.
+This option can be ideal for those who don't want a fixed landline and/or those who want access to broadband on the go - perhaps students, people travelling to business meetings and others who regularly work at external locations.

 When thinking about this option, consider the growth in free wi-fi networks.
-In some circumstances relying on such networks might suit your needs, but others may find the back-up of mobile broadband invaluable.
+In some circumstances relying on wi-fi networks might suit your needs, but others may find the back-up of mobile broadband invaluable.

 Mobile broadband availability in your area depends on network coverage and signal strength.
-If the aerials have not been upgraded to 3G (and now 4G in some cities) then speed and connectivity can suffer significantly.
+If the aerials haven't been upgraded to 3G (and now 4G in most cities) then speed and connectivity can suffer significantly.